Lapland

 A primary care doctor's office is available near the accommodation for minor problems.
 For more serious cases there is a hospital in the town of Ivalo, in approx. 30 minutes distance, where emergency care is also available.

-Although Pete is not Sami but Finnish, he is a Laplander by birth and knows the area like the back of his hand: a true nature lover who can see the weather, knows the local flora and fauna and is a fan of Arctic lifestyle and culture.
+Although Petri is not Sami but Finnish, he is a Laplander by birth and knows the area like the back of his hand: a true nature lover who can see the weather, knows the local flora and fauna and is a fan of Arctic lifestyle and culture.
 He has all the answers and always has a plan B if the weather gets in the way.
-Along with Pete, the GoBeyond tour guide will be on site with the team.
+Along with Petri, the GoBeyond tour guide will be on site with the team.

 From the moment we leave Ivalo until the day we return home there is no opportunity to spend money.
 All meals are included in the package and there is no nearby shop, restaurant or bar.
 If you want something to drink other than the crystal clear local water, teas and berry syrups, you can buy it in Ivalo at shop prices on the first day, and on the last day, on the way to the airport, we will visit a gift shop in Ivalo, depending on the mood of the group.